 This section describes how to write a server-side audit plugin, using the example plugin found in the plugin/audit\null directory of MySQL source distributions.
-The audit\null.c and audit\null\variables.h source files in that directory implement an audit plugin named NULL\AUDIT.
+The audit\null.c and audit\null\variables.h source files in that directory implement an audit plugin named NULL AUDIT.

-Other examples of plugins that use the audit plugin API are the query rewrite plugin (see The Rewriter Query Rewrite Plugin) and the Version Tokens plugin (see Version Tokens).
+Another example of a plugin that uses the audit plugin API is the query rewrite plugin; see The Rewriter Query Rewrite Plugin.